OHLALA!! Croissant is buttery & flaky. Such a delicious French pastry which has an Austrian origins introduced by Marie Antoinette in the 18th century

 4. Add 13g of butter, continue mixing for extra 5 minutes on speed 2

-5. Place the dough on top of the counter and form a ball, with a knife cut half way making a cross, press the dough until you have a square shape.
+5. Place the dough on top of the counter and form a ball, cut half way making a cross, press the dough until you have a square shape.
 Wrap with clingfilm and safe in the fridge for about 15 minutes

 BUTTER BLOCK

-1. Take a parchment paper, measure 10cm x 10cm, place the butter and flat down, it should remain on the 10 X 10
+1. Take a parchment paper, measure 30cm x 20cm, place the butter and flat down, it should remain around the 17cm x 15cm

 2. Place it back into the fridge